 It involves statistical modeling to determine the best course of action for achieving success in the future.
 It also involves simulation of proposed actions to understand their consequences.
 This type of analytics is used by companies for making strategic decisions.

 For example, prescriptive analytics can suggest actions required to achieve the goal of reducing the turnover rate within the company.
 HR managers can act upon these suggestions to improve their workforce planning.

 HR analytics involve several different metrics concerning HR data that you can analyze to help improve an organization.
-Following are the key metrics that human resources analytics deals with:
+Following are the 8 crucial key metrics that human resources analytics deals with:

 Revenue generation per employee is one of the most critical metrics.
 This metric calculates how much revenue an organization can generate through each employee.
 It helps determine how much an organization is investing in each staff member and how much profit it is getting in return.

 Training cost per employee involves the cost that an organization spends on training its employees.
 It is measured by dividing the total training costs of a training program by the number of employees receiving the training.

 Employee voluntary turnover rates measure the number of employees who have voluntarily left an organization within a particular period.
 It provides information on how many qualified employees are leaving at any point in time.
 It is measured by dividing the number of employees who have left a company by the total number of employees.

 Employee involuntary turnover rate measures the number of employees fired or terminated by an organization within a specific period.
 It is calculated by dividing the number of employees that a company has fired by the total number of employees.
 Assessment of this metric is used to determine whether the company has too many employees or is maintained at an optimum level.